Search

 I Heard the Bells

-• This movie goes on the historical journey with William Wilberforce as he works to abolish slavery in England.
-Slavery was a concept that was considered legal and perfectly acceptable, much like abortion today.
+• This pro-life movie goes on the historical journey with William Wilberforce as he works to abolish slavery in England.
+Slavery was a concept that was considered legal and perfectly acceptable, much likeย abortionย today.

 Hunger Games

-• Not necessarily intending to be pro-life, this movie highlights Katniss and her willingness to replace her sister in the Hunger Games.
-It also looks at a society that oppresses others and has so little value for life that they consider it entertainment watching children fight to the death in their games.
+• Not necessarily intending to be a pro-life movie, this film highlights Katniss and her willingness to replace her sister in the Hunger Games.
+It also looks at a society that oppresses others and has so little value for life that they consider it entertainment, watching children fight to the death in their games.

 Twilight: Breaking Dawn Part 1 & 2

 • This vampire and werewolf movie is not for everyone.
-However, when Bella finds out she is pregnant all of the family and friends make extraordinary sacrifices to help Bella through her pregnancy and protect the child from those who mistrust a half-human half-vampire child.
+However, when Bella finds out she is pregnant, all of her family and friends make extraordinary sacrifices to help Bella through her pregnancy.
+They also protect Bella’s child from those who mistrust a half-human, half-vampire child.

 August Rush

-• A young boy who is orphaned is bullied because he is different.
-Yet, he uses his differences, the music inside of him, to find himself and his family.
+• A young orphan boy is bullied because he is different.
+Yet, he uses his differences, the music inside, to find himself and his family.
 This movie has a strong message of accepting everyone’s unique qualities and the importance of family.

 The Forgotten